Xzeryn/Elastic-Stack-Docker/README.md

 The EPR and EAR are integrated into the project, but not required for the Elastic stack to function.

 The project creates certs and stands up a 3-node Elasticsearch cluster, with Kibana and Fleet-Server already preconfigured.
-It also stands up Logstash, Metricbeat, Filebeat, and a webapp APM example container.
+It also stands up Logstash, Metricbeat, Filebeat, and a webapp APM example container using docker profiles.

-Elasticsearch and Kibana are preconfigured and insturmented with APM
+Elasticsearch and Kibana are preconfigured and insturmented with APM.

 ---